Natural play area at Bateman's

 Discover the best of all things natural

-Our garden team will be creating natural play equipment from the branches and trunks of a variety of trees, hornbeam, oak and pine, which have been gathered from the clearing of the tree line which surrounds the area and from a collection of felled trees around the estate.
+Our garden team has created natural play equipment from the branches and trunks of a variety of trees, hornbeam, oak and pine, which have been gathered from the clearing of the tree line which surrounds the area and from a collection of felled trees around the estate.
 The need to remove the trees was part of our woodland management and we saw this as a great opportunity to repurpose as many of them as possible into inspiring, natural play equipment.

 This is a great place to tick off some of those '50 things to do before you're 11¾'.
 Our visitor reception has a free booklet for you to collect and see how many you can complete - build a den, run around in the rain, make a trail with sticks, make a mud pie or hunt for bugs to name just a few!